-With high fuel prices,CONGESTION CHARGES, CONGESTION on the increase and occurrences of "road rage" it is perhaps not surprising that more and more people are discovering the value of air conditioning.
+With high fuel prices,CONGESTION CHARGES, CONGESTION on the increase and occurrences of "road rage" it is perhaps not surprising that more and more people are discovering the value of the're car's air conditioning.
 Air conditioning allows for a comfortable and controlled driving environment.

 The removal of particles and types of pollution are just part of the significant benefits enjoyed by drivers of air conditioned vehicles.